blogtheristo/blogtheristo/README.md

 achievements vs. restrictions do work better.
 Use of an intelligent building ecosystem using 5G/IoT Sensors (Wirepas) and fuel cells ecosystem.

 ## Hard Skills

+✔️ Climate Tech, Hydrogen PoCs, AI Agents

 ✔️ Generative AI
 ✔️ Microsoft AI Studio
-✔️ Vertex AI Studio
+✔️ Foundation Models and its services

-✔️ DevSecOps and Hybrid Cloud Security
+✔️ Cloud Security as Cloud Architect role

-✔️ MAUI .NET Multi Platform development
+✔️ MAUI .NET Multi Platform development with Blazor

+✔️ Oqtane is an open source CMS and Application Framework that provides advanced functionality for developing web, mobile, and desktop applications on .NET.
+It leverages Blazor to compose a fully dynamic digital experience.
+Whether you are looking for a platform to accelerate your web development efforts, or simply interested in exploring the anatomy of a large-scale Blazor application, Oqtane provides a solid foundation based on proven enterprise architectural principles and patterns.

+✔️ Blazor is an open source and cross-platform web UI framework for building single-page applications using .NET and C#.
+Blazor applications can be hosted in a variety of ways.
+Blazor Server uses SignalR (WebSockets) to host your application on a web server and provide a responsive and robust development experience.
+Blazor WebAssembly relies on Wasm, an open web standard that does not require plugins in order for applications to run natively in a web browser.
+Blazor Hybrid is part of .NET MAUI and uses a Web View to render components natively on mobile and desktop devices.
+Razor components can be shared across all of the hosting models without any modification.

+Blazor is a feature of ASP.NET, the popular cross platform development framework from Microsoft that provides powerful tools and libraries for building modern software applications.

 ✔️ Microsoft Azure

 ✔️ Microsoft Visual Studio & Visual Code

-✔️ Serverless MAUI Flutter on Google Cloud Android Studio

 ✔️ Serverless MAUI on AWS Microsoft Visual Code